Arksine/moonraker/docs/installation.md

 #   The above options are used for "tplink_smartplug" devices.
 The
 #   address should be a valid ip or hostname for the tplink device.
 #   The port should be the port the device is configured to use.
 The
 #   address must be provided.
 The port defaults to 9999.
+address:
+password:
+output_id:
+#   The above options are used for "tasmota" devices.
+The
+#   address should be a valid ip or hostname for the tasmota device.
+#   Provide a password if configured in Tasmota (default is empty).
+#   Provided an output_id (relay id) if the Tasmota device supports
+#   more than one (default is 1).

 ```
 Below are some potential examples: